mi-da/Autonomous-Service-Assembly-for-Self-Sustainable-Edge-Computing/README.md

 [2] A. Schaerf, Y. Shoham, and M. Tennenholtz.
 1995.
 Adaptive load balancing: a study in multi-agent learning.
 J. Artif.
 Int.
 Res.
 2, 1 (August 1994), 475–500.

 ### Contact
-If you have additional questions do not hesitate to contact me: https://lnu.se/en/staff/mirko.dangelo/
+If you have additional questions do not hesitate to contact the authors.